Mohammed-Ahmad1/Student-Management-System/README.md

 <p>
 Student Management System API is a RESTful Web API built using
-<strong>ASP.NET Core</strong>.
+<strong>.NET Core </strong>.
 It provides a complete backend for managing
 students, courses, instructors, departments, and enrollments.
 The project follows a layered architecture that separates presentation, business logic, and data access, making the application easy to maintain